pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 The fact #2 is useful for compatibility, allowing to couple the isotp layer with any kind of link layer.
 Unfortunately, it has the drawback of preventing cross-layer optimizations.
 For that reason, this module employs a 3 thread strategy and rely on the python ``Queue`` object for synchronization.
-The python ``Queue`` module employ OS primitives for synchronization, such as condition variables to pass control between threads.
+The python ``Queue`` module employ OS primitives for synchronization, such as condition variables to pass control between threads, which are as performant as they can be.

 See the following figure

 .. image:: assets/threads.png
     :width: 800px